JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 Now there's no way to assign a value to a prop, so the `onClickFunction` won't work the way it currently does.
 To change the state of a parent component, you need the state lifting again.

 In React, state always flows from parent to child.
-So, to change *application* state from one of the child components, you need to move the logic for handling user interaction to the parent component and then pass the logic in as a prop.
+So, to change the _application_ state from one of the child components, you need to move the logic for handling user interaction to the parent component and then pass the logic in as a prop.
 Remember that in Kotlin, variables can have the [type of a function](https://kotlinlang.org/docs/reference/lambdas.html#function-types).